Skip to content

 Variants

-The user_pnl_summary table carries four methodological variants:
+The user_pnl_summary table carries five methodological variants:

 Variant What it changes